open-aac/openaac.org/_posts/2025-03-17-aac-ecosystem-gpa.md

   With larger online communities, it's becoming possible to recruit more AAC users directly online, but sometimes this doesn't always happen in the best way.
 Our respondents reported that some survey work requires people to report their connection to the AAC field, and AAC users who are also researchers would be required to select "AAC User" OR "Researcher" instead of having an option to select both.
 Additionally, online recruiting runs the risk of skewing results when it's easier for part-time AAC users or keyboard-based AAC communicators to respond than the general population of AAC users.

   <h3>Make-Up Work Opportunities:</h3>
-  - When asking people what their role is, don't require them to select "AAC User" OR "Researcher" OR "Advocate".
+  - When asking people what their role is, don't require them to select "AAC User" OR "Researcher" OR "SLP", and don't ask other questions that forcibly shoe-horn respondents into an either-or situation
+  - Make sure your survey questions don't use exclusive language, and are worded in a way that applies to AAC users in addition to other interested parties
   - If you want to see more AAC presenters sharing their perspective, you need to attend more sessions by AAC users.

   <h3>Extra Credit:</h3>